Skip to main content

 Vegetable Garden Spacing Chart: Plant Spacing Calculator and Yield Guide

 Vegetable Garden Spacing Chart: Plant Spacing Calculator and Yield Guide Vegetable garden spacing follows a simple density formula: divide the square footage of your bed by the spacing area each plant needs (in square feet) to get total plants per bed.
 A 4x8 raised bed (32 sq ft) fits 8 tomatoes at 24-inch spacing, 32 peppers at 12-inch spacing, or 128 carrots at 3-inch spacing.
 Getting this number wrong is the fastest way to lose an entire season to disease and poor yields.
-I have tracked plant counts, spacing, and harvest weights across 14 raised beds over four growing seasons in Zone 6b.
-In my worst experiment, I crammed 20 basil plants into a 4x4 bed (16 sq ft) at 4-inch spacing where 9 plants at 6-inch spacing was correct.
-Every single plant developed downy mildew by July.
-In my best season, 8 properly spaced indeterminate tomatoes in a 4x8...
+Tracked plant counts, spacing, and harvest weights across 14 raised beds over four growing seasons in Zone 6b show the pattern clearly.
+In one overcrowded trial, 20 basil plants packed into a 4x4 bed (16 sq ft) at 4-inch spacing -- where 9 plants at 6-inch spacing was correct -- developed downy mildew on every plant by July.
+In a properly spaced season, 8 indeterminate tomatoes in...

 20 February 2026